Communities

 I'm not thinking of duplicates as a type of closure at all, though one effect would be similar (no new answers here, because you can go there instead).
 I want to move them out from under the "close" button entirely.
 With your idea of soft duplicates or related questions, that'd be even more important -- "soft" / related questions would still accept answers (but also direct your attention to the others), so that's clearly not closure at all.

-Fie‭ wrote over 2 years ago
+Fie‭ wrote about 3 years ago

 I like it!
 How about 'similar questions'?
 That way, we can keep 'related questions' for what we're used to: questions on a related (but not the same) topic; whereas similar questions are...well, similar questions around the same topic.
 Naming aside, I think you're bang on—this is an important enough mechanism and dynamic that there should be structure built around supporting it.